angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 Like Year 1, the intensity of each workout type is described at the start of each 3-month phase.
 The first 2 phases of Year 2 run like Year 1, where the athlete works at a pace sustainable across the entire workout, or as a percentage of the athlete's endurance pace that was determined in Year 1.
+Here, the athlete's goal in approaching all workouts remains unchanged: [maximise the average, minimise the range](https://www.thegainslab.com/interval-training).

 The latter 2 phases of Year 2 (Devour and Infinity) incorporate new workout types where pacing for these workouts is given as a variation of a **time-trial pace**.
-At the start of month 7 (Devour phase) and month 10 (Infinity phase), the athlete completes a 10:00 time trial on their chosen apparatus.
-The number of calories accumulated on their apparatus' monitor at the end of the trial is divided by 10 to yield a target **pace per minute** value.
+At the start of month 7 (Devour phase) and month 10 (Infinity phase), the athlete completes a 10:00 time trial on their chosen apparatus to determine this pace.

+### <a name="program-review-pacing-off-a-time-trial">Pacing off a time trial</a>

+At the completion of each time trial, the number of calories accumulated on the apparatus' monitor is divided by 10 to yield a target **pace per minute** value.
+This value is described as **TT**, and the required pace in a workout is specified as a variation of this value (for example, TT-1 means 1 second *faster* than TT pace, TT+2 means 2 seconds *slower* than TT pace).

 This value is used in Devour and Infinity workout types.
 For example,